Strigil: Timeline

+Strigil in the Iliad: The mention of the strigil in the Iliad suggests that the tool was already in use during the time period that Homer describes (the Mycenaean period, if we follow traditional dating).
+However, since the Iliad was composed much later, it reflects the practices and cultural elements of Homer's own time (the 8th century BC), not necessarily the exact customs of the Bronze Age Greeks.

+Cultural Continuity: The use of the strigil in the Iliad indicates that this tool was part of a long-standing tradition in Greek culture, dating back to at least the early 1st millennium BC, if not earlier.
+This continuity also explains how the practice could be transmitted to the Etruscans during their period of close interaction with the Greeks.

 Cultural depictions

 As stated above, strigils are represented throughout Greek, Roman, and Etruscan cultures in varying ways.
 Strigils were often depicted alongside olive oil and an athlete.
 The Croatian Apoxyomenos is a statue that displays the use of a strigil by an athlete.
 Strigils were also represented on some sarcophagi, such as the marble strigil sarcophagus of a Greek physician, which has elaborate S-shaped curves on it to symbolize strigils.

-One source offers an alternative portrayal of strigils, “a secondary meaning for the word stlengis, strigil, is wreath or tiara.”
+One source offers an alternative portrayal of strigils, "a secondary meaning for the word stlengis, strigil, is wreath or tiara."
 To support the claim that a strigil may have been viewed as a tiara or wreath, there was a fifth-century grave that had a strigil across the forehead of a corpse.

 Burials and tombs

 Strigils were significant beyond merely being tools for cleansing; they were also a common offering given to the deceased during burial.
 For instance, three graves from Greece in the third century BC, which contained adult males, all had iron strigils.

 In the excavation of another third century BC tomb, which contained an Etruscan woman, there was an inscribed silver strigil along with a mirror.
 Strigils were commonly found in the tombs of Etruscan women, and it seemed to be an essential part of women’s bathing equipment.
 The inscribed silver strigil of the Etruscan tomb has two inscriptions on the handle: One being śuthina, an inscription found on numerous objects in the tomb.
 While the other, more significant inscription is a monogram, R:M, which reads as Ra:Mu.
 The monogram is speculated to be the beginning of the Etruscan woman’s name.

-A strigil was found during excavations in the cemetery area at Teos.

 In 2018, archaeologists discovered in Assos many strigils.
 Some of the strigils found were iron, but most were made of bronze.